India is blessed to have some of the world’s best architectural marvels. We bring you the top 7 historic destinations in India.

 Words can never suffice to describe the beauty of Ajanta and Ellora caves, but when you see it, you will know why it’s one of the top 7 historic destinations in India.
 An amalgam of astounding monolithic statues, prodigious rock-cut temples, exquisite paintings, cave art, and unmatched architectural excellence, the caves are a reminder of our heritage and cultural belongingness.
 Built during the 2nd century, the caves are a delightful mix of Buddhist, Jain, and Hindu temples.

 A large number of pilgrims and tourist throng the place to admire the ancient paintings.
-While Ajanta caves mostly depict the Buddhist era, Ellora caves have more of Hindu and Jain temples, indicating a decline in Buddhism during that period.
+While Ajanta caves mostly depict the Buddhist era, Ellora caves have more Hindu and Jain temples, indicating a decline in Buddhism during that period.
 The most famous cave temple of Ellora is the Kailasha Temple.
-It has been cut from top to bottom using just a hammer and a chisel.
-A true example of great hardship and extraordinary will power.
+It has been cut from top to bottom using a hammer and a chisel.
+A true example of great hardship and extraordinary willpower.

 Konark Sun Temple, Odisha

-Built in the shape of a huge chariot of the Hindu Sun god, the Konark temple in Odisha is believed to be India’s eminent tourist spot.
-Often called as ‘Black pagoda’ by European marines, the aura around the temple is exquisite and nothing similar to the other temples in India.
+Built in the shape of a colossal chariot of the Hindu Sun god, the Konark temple in Odisha is believed to be India’s eminent tourist spot.
+Often called ‘Black pagoda’ by European marines, the aura around the temple is exquisite and nothing similar to the other temples in India.

-The temple built in the form of a chariot is pulled by 7 horses.
-The chariot has 24 magnificently carved wheels which are symbolic to 24 hours in a day and each wheel has 8 spokes which symbolize the eight positions of the sun over the day.
-This monument is a reminder of India’s contribution to the world in areas of science and astronomy.
+The temple, built as a chariot, is pulled by seven horses.
+The chariot has 24 magnificently carved wheels, symbolic of 24 hours in a day, and each wheel has eight spokes which symbolize the eight positions of the sun over the day.
+This monument is a reminder of India’s contribution to the world in science and astronomy.

 Taj Mahal, Uttar Pradesh

-The epitome of love, Taj Mahal was built by the Mughal emperor Shahjahan in the memory of his loving wife.
-The mausoleum is built in gleaming white marble and being here on the full moon night is a celebration in itself.
+The epitome of love, the Taj Mahal was built by the Mughal emperor Shahjahan in memory of his loving wife.
+The mausoleum is built in gleaming white marble, and being here on the full moon night is a celebration.

 Rani ki Vav, Gujrat

 Built by a widowed queen in memory of her beloved husband, Rani ki Vav (Queen’s step well) is an exceptional showcase of craftsmanship.
-The vav is constructed in the shape of an inverted temple and houses many sculpted figures, mainly of god Vishnu.
-The seven levels of staircase take you down by 27 meters and at each step you can stop and appreciate the elaborate architectural thought put into constructing this monument.
+The vav is constructed as an inverted temple and houses many sculpted figures, mainly of the god Vishnu.
+The seven levels of the staircase take you down 27 meters, and at each step, you can stop and appreciate the elaborate architectural thought put into constructing this monument.

 Qutub Minar, Delhi

 Of all our top 7 historic destinations in India, the gripping reason to visit is to experience the fascinating historical background.
-They are not just buildings raised by powerful rulers or invaders, but monuments that are a symbol of our ancestral roots and each of them tells us a story—of the glorious past, of great kings and queens, of faith and religion.
-Moreover, we as tourists are the torchbearers of incredible India and by visiting these monuments we contribute to their preservation and restoration.
+They are not just buildings raised by powerful rulers or invaders but monuments that symbolize our ancestral roots, and each of them tells us a story—of the glorious past, of great kings and queens, of faith and religion.
+Moreover, as tourists, we are the torchbearers of incredible India, and by visiting these monuments, we contribute to their preservation and restoration.